rckstr-rohan/One_line_PythonPrograms/README.md

 # One_line_PythonPrograms

 This repository holds simple/complex python programs that can be written in single line.
+It is good to practice writing programs in less complex way , the art is very simple and also saves your time .

+Do go through it!!!!!

 # Contribution Guidelines
   * Kindly check the repository and active PR's before making PR to avoid duplicate programs